Mill Park - South

 Mill Park - South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified ten projects likely impacting the area.
-Notable ones are Mill Park Place Framework, Tram Route 86 Extension, The Stables Kindergarten Redevelopment, and Peter Hopper Lake Revitalisation.
-Below is a list detailing those most relevant.
+AreaSearch has identified ten projects likely impacting the area.
+Notable projects include Mill Park Place Framework, Tram Route 86 Extension, The Stables Kindergarten Redevelopment, and Peter Hopper Lake Revitalisation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.